Princeton NJ: You Don’t Have to Be An Einstein To Love It

 TOUR: Princeton Tour Company

-This informative, educational and sometimes outrageous tour will give you a fantastic insider understanding of both the Town and Gown sides of Princeton NJ.
+This informative, educational, and sometimes outrageous tour will give you a fantastic insider understanding of both the Town and Gown sides of Princeton, NJ.

-You’ll see Einstein’s very modest white home at 112 Mercer Street.
+You’ll see Einstein’s very modest whitewashed home at 112 Mercer Street.
 In addition, peek inside the exclusive ole’ boys Nassau club.
 (Women were admitted in 1988 after the Supreme Court got involved).
 And pass Princeton Theological Seminary – where Mr. Fred Rodgers once taught.

 Until his death in 2015, “A Beautiful Mind” John Nash, remained on the Princeton U. Faculty.
 Author Joyce Carol Oates still teaches there.